CroissantTeam/LlamaSensei/README.md

 5. Wait until all the services are running and go to `localhost:8081` and enjoy!

-6. (Optional - for demo purpose) Download the [processed course transcript (stanford cs229) here](https://drive.google.com/drive/folders/1uDL-VKjL2OJMxMTq-ptheb7c49aAhS6o?usp=sharing) and add the course to database by running (remember to change the path to the transcript inside the python script file first):
+6. (Optional - for demo purpose) Download the [processed course transcript (stanford cs229) here](https://drive.google.com/drive/folders/1uDL-VKjL2OJMxMTq-ptheb7c49aAhS6o?usp=sharing) and add the course to database by running the following command (please change the path to the transcript inside the python script file `scripts/create_collection.py` first):
   ```bash
   python scripts/create_collection.py
   ```